kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *lacks dynamism or speed*

 ### TIGHT DEADLINES
-> Leadership sets unrealistic timeframes for work completion.
+> Leadership sets unrealistic time frames for work completion.
 Deadlines are widely perceived as unrealistic, impossible to hit and unreasonable.
 This could be a result of poorly balanced workloads, lack of planning or unrealistic expectations.

 __Exemplary statements reported by employees:__